UBC-MDS/ds-toolbox/chapters/en/slides/module5/module5_06.md

 The fork workflow is used in many open source projects where there is often a small team of core maintainers, but contributions from many more users.
 For example, the JupyterLab project has around 10 members in their team, but more than 300 people have contributed code to the project and almost 2 000 has forked it.

-In the example, we are forking [the repository of the project Glosario](https://github.com/carpentries/glosario), a multilingual glossary for computing and data science terms that is also an open-source project.
+In the example, we are forking [the repository of the project Glosario from The Carpentries](https://github.com/carpentries/glosario), a multilingual glossary for computing and data science terms that is also an open-source project.
 As you can see in the image, this repository has been forked by 168 users so far.

 🙌
 Go to the GitHub page of the project that you want to fork.
 In the upper right corner, click the icon that says "fork".
 That's it!
 You just forked a repo!

 ---

 ## Developing on a forked repo